– News and architectural criticism covered by Quincy Quarry News with commentary added.

-One article in New York magazine labeled the development a “billionaire’s fantasy city.”
+One article in an important New York magazine labeled the development a “billionaire’s fantasy city.”

 How over the top?

-And in its own way, Quincy Center’s roughly $30 million and more spending to come on landscaping of Kim Jong Koch Plaza in front of City Hall is also well past way over the top.
+And in its own way, Quincy Center’s roughly $30 million Kim Jong Koch Plaza in front of City Hall to date and more spending to come on landscaping is also well past way over the top.